5E7EN/SongWut/asterisk/README.md

             [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"  # This loads nvm
             [ -s "$NVM_DIR/bash_completion" ] && \. "$NVM_DIR/bash_completion"  # This loads nvm bash_completion
             ```
-        -   Install node - `nvm install 16.20.2`
+        -   Install node - `nvm install 22.12.0`
         -   Install yarn - `npm install -g yarn`
     -   Copy `detectAndNotify.js`, `package.json`, and `yarn.lock` from the [songwut script folder](./var/lib/asterisk/agi-bin/songwut) to `/var/lib/asterisk/agi-bin/songwut`, and then make the detection script executable -
         ```bash
-        # Make the script executable
+        # Make the script executable (will need `sudo` if owned/copied as root)
         chmod +x /var/lib/asterisk/agi-bin/songwut/detectAndNotify.js
         ```
     -   Create a `.env` file in the songwut folder using the [.env.example](./var/lib/asterisk/agi-bin/songwut/.env.example) template and populate it.
     -   Install project dependencies - `yarn install`
-    -   Set owner of script files to asterisk user -
+    -   Set owner of script files to asterisk user, if copied/created as root -
         ```bash
         # Set owner as asterisk
-        chown -R asterisk:asterisk /var/lib/asterisk/agi-bin/songwut
+        sudo chown -R asterisk:asterisk /var/lib/asterisk/agi-bin/songwut
         ```

 -   Upload IVR recordings -
     -   Copy files in `/var/lib/asterisk/sounds/en/custom` to the server (create `custom` folder if not exists)
         -   If creating the `custom` folder as root, make sure to set the owner to `asterisk`:
         ```bash
-        chown -R asterisk:asterisk /var/lib/asterisk/sounds/en/custom
+        exit # Switch from asterisk user to root chown -R asterisk:asterisk /var/lib/asterisk/sounds/en/custom
         ```
         -   You might need to temporarily change the owner to your SSH user to upload the files via SFTP, then change it back to `asterisk` after the upload is complete using the command above.
+-   **Switch back to root user - `exit`**
+-   Install some required packages -
+    -   Sox - `apt install sox -y` - For determining the duration of audio files in dailplan
+    -   FFmpeg - `apt install ffmpeg -y` - For audio conversion in detection script
 -   Copy the contents of [/etc/asterisk/extensions.conf](./etc/asterisk/extensions.conf) to `/etc/asterisk/extensions.conf` (delete the existing contents, if any)
 -   Reload the dialplan - `asterisk -rx "dialplan reload"`

-We use SIP-based auth, not IP like above - even for bulkvs.
-Follow their registration instructions for [SIP Registration](https://i.5e7en.me/pwu0aHqX9qnr.png) and set the credentials as required in `/etc/asterisk/pjsip.auth.conf`.
-The configs are already mostly pre-filled with SIP server info for bulkvs - only excluding auth-related details.

-We use fail2ban, even though **SSH should be setup as whitelist only by source IP**, and also because it can help with attacks against asterisk.
-Check out the [jail](./etc/fail2ban/jail.local) config for our implementation.
+-   Recommended: Do a final change of ownership of the Asterisk files to the asterisk user to ensure everything is set up correctly if something was missed ([instructions below](#security-running-asterisk-as-a-non-root-user)[#2])

 #### Security: Running Asterisk as a Non-Root User

--   Create a new user and group for Asterisk
+1. Create a new user and group for Asterisk

     ```bash
     groupadd asterisk
-    useradd -r -m -g asterisk asterisk
+    useradd -m -s /bin/bash -g asterisk asterisk
     ```

--   Change the ownership of the Asterisk files to the new user and group
+2. Change the ownership of the Asterisk files to the new user and group

     ```bash
     chown -R asterisk:asterisk \
     /etc/asterisk \